Mary Lou McDonald suggests telling tourists 'don't come this season'

 The island of Ireland cannot be left exposed and it was not enough to accept “on a wing and prayer” that people were self-quarantining, she told RTÉ radio’s Today with Sarah McInerney.

-Relying on a paper trail and making phone calls to verify someone's location was not enough.
+Relying on a paper trail and making phone calls to verify where the person was, was not enough.
 Ms McDonald said she was in favour of every precaution necessary being taken to “protect our island.”

 Community transmission now appeared to be under control and the issue was the virus being brought into the country, she said.
 All the necessary checks at ports and airports should be taken to keep the island totally safe.